marceloribeiro/booyah/docs/usage.md

 **Attachments**

-Before using attachments, you have to run the install command, and migrate command, it will create required table:
+Before using attachments, you must to run the install and migrate commands:
 ```sh
 $ booyah g attachments install
 $ booyah db migrate